 - Preheat the oven to 400°F. Line a large baking sheet with parchment paper.

 - Arrange the vegetables on the baking sheet by color.
-Drizzle the vegetables with the coconut oil and season it with the garlic, salt, and pepper.
+Drizzle the vegetables with the oil.

-If you make this sheet pan rainbow roasted vegetables recipe, come back and let me know what you thought!
+What did you think about this sheet pan veggies recipes?
 Tried a different variation?
 I’d love to hear about it!